Shop Subscribe

 • Student’s Choice Award

-A recycled art contest can help your students take a fresh look at old pieces and to think about how many ways items we routinely throw away can be reused.
+A recycled art contest helps students take a fresh look at old pieces and think about how to reuse items we throw away.
 By spotlighting your contest participants and their projects, you can show your students your commitment to their future and the environment in a real, tangible way.

 Reply